objcio/articles/2014-10-10-receipt-validation.md

 All attacks begin with an analysis of the target:

 - **Static analysis** is performed on the binaries that compose your application.
-It uses tools like `strings`, `otool`, dis-assembler, etc.
+It uses tools like `strings`, `otool`, disassembler, etc.
 - **Dynamic analysis** is performed by monitoring the behavior of the application at runtime, for example, by attaching a debugger and setting breakpoints on known functions.

 Once the analysis is done, some common attacks can be performed against your application to bypass or hack the receipt validation code: